 your aid refund in hand by the first day of your classes.
 Our office makes every attempt to have refunds processed earlier, but we are

 NOTE: The "start date" has been established by the federal government as "the 10th day before your first class begins.
 Please also remember that our office receives new disbursements on a daily basis throughout the semester, so apply early to ensure your earliest possible receipt of funds.

 • No signed Title IV Authorization form on file

 • Flagged by Student Loan Administration: Past due loan debts, required exit interview, etc.

 For Federal Work-Study (FWS), students are paid by the employer on a bi-weekly or monthly basis for FWS wages earned during the prior payroll period.

 Generally, an eligible student or parent becomes ineligible to receive federal financial aid when:

-• For a federal Stafford loan, parent PLUS loan, or Graduate PLUS loan, if the student is no longer enrolled at least half-time; or
+• For a federal Perkins Loan, Stafford Loan, Parent PLUS Loan, or Graduate PLUS Loan, if the student is no longer enrolled at least half-time; or

 • For a federal Pell Grant, Federal Supplemental Education Opportunity Grant, and Perkins Loan, if the student is no longer enrolled for